ddnexus/elastics-doc/source/doc/7-Tutorials/3-Quick-Start-Advanced.md

 As you see we use exactly the same elasticsearc structure, we just use yaml instead of json, since it is easier, but we could use a json string or even a ruby structure.
 We just create a tag where we want to interpolate some variable.

-Use the template in the console: (Tiago: adapt it to our example )
+Use the template in the console: (Edit-note: adapt it to our example )

     >> result = Post.a_named_template :the_string => '..'

-Play also with the result: (Tiago: see the doc )
+Play also with the result: (Edit-note: see the doc )

     >> result.collection.each ....